 The ultimate holiday light display has been a neighborhood tradition for the last decade.
 The lights for Miracle on 13th Street generally go up the Saturday after Thanksgiving and stay up through New Year’s Day.
 It’s free to visit, and the lights and decorations can be seen every night from 5pm to midnight.
 If you’re in town in the winter, it should certainly be on your list.

 Each year between Thanksgiving Day and Christmas Eve, LOVE Park transforms into the Christmas Village.
-With 80 merchants and artists featuring local and international products, it’s the largest Christmas attraction in Philadelphia.
+With 80 merchants and artists featuring local and international products, it’s the largest Christmas attraction in the city.

 For over a decade, the Christmas Village has been a must do in Philadelphia, showcasing seasonal decorations, gifts, and delicious food in the heart of Center City.
 It’s designed to be a traditional German market, so you’ll find classics like bratwurst and gluhwein (mulled wine) just as you would in the squares of Munich or Trier.
 If you’re lucky, you might even catch a glimpse of the Christkind, the ambassador of the famous Nuremberg Christmas market.
 Grab some cider, try some raclette, and get to shopping!

-There are so many great restaurants in Philadelphia that it’s impossible to mention them all.
+There are so many great restaurants that it’s impossible to mention them all.
 These are a few we love.

-Federal Donuts – With seven locations around Philadelphia, you’re never too far from a Federal Donuts.
+Federal Donuts – With seven locations, you’re never too far from a Federal Donuts.
 The quick serve restaurants are known for their fried chicken, za’atar fries, and fluffy donuts with unique flavors.
 Don’t miss it or you’ll regret it.

 La Calaca Feliz – This is one of our favorite Mexican restaurants (beat out only by their location near our house).
 From their chorizo fundido with house made sausage to their carne asada entree and to-die-for carnitas tacos, it’s impossible to go wrong here.